589 Teaching jobs in the United Kingdom

 One of the best environments in SEND

-Having joined Witherslack Group in 2022, Greenholm School is an independent, specialist day school providing high quality education based in South West London.
-The school meets the needs of pupils with autism and additional needs such as ADHD, speech and language difficulties, sensory issues and associated behavioural difficulties – and was recently rated Good by Ofsted.
+Lavender Lodge school resides within an 18th Century building in the heart of Mitcham.
+Our pupils come from many different boroughs to attend our school and are lucky to experience ‘a life changing love of learning.’
+We are proud of our pupils and our dedicated team and pupils leave us with a sense of achievement.
+Having joined the Witherslack Group family in 2022, Lavender Lodge School is an independent specialist day school providing high-quality education, based in South London.
+The school meets the needs of pupils with a primary diagnosis of autism and additional needs such as ADHD, speech and language difficulties, sensory issues and associated behavioural difficulties.
+We were recently recognised as Good by Ofsted .

 What we do for you